Other Topics FAQ

 How does a fixed-term lease protect tenants, owners, or managers?

-When a tenant signs a lease, s/he is signing a legally enforceable contract.
+- When a tenant signs a lease, they signing a legally enforceable contract.

 What laws are there about smoking in or near the apartment?